Completing $R^4$ using $O(d,d)$: Introduction and summary of results

 To derive this result our strategy is the following.
-We start with the known $R^4$ term in $D=10$ (or $D=26$).
+We start with the known $t_8t_8R^4$ term in $D=10$ (or $D=26$).
 Then we use ideas from Double Field Theory (DFT) \cite{Siegel:1993th,Hull:2009mi,Hohm:2010pp} to rewrite it in terms of an $O(D,D)$ invariant analog of the Riemann tensor.
 This object is not Lorentz invariant and we have to add terms quadratic in the spin connection to compensate for this.
-These extra terms can also be expressed in terms of objects from DFT which are $O(D,D)$ invariant.
-In doing so $O(D,D)$ invariance will be manifest but the double Lorentz symmetry needed to have a consistent DFT formulation is explicitly broken.
+These extra terms can also be expressed in terms of objects from DFT.
+In doing so we obtain an expression which looks $O(D,D)$ invariant, except for the fact that the double Lorentz symmetry needed to have a consistent DFT formulation is explicitly broken.
 Only its diagonal, the usual Lorentz group, is preserved.
-The dimensional reduction of the action expressed in terms of the DFT fields to $D-d$ dimensions is simple to perform.
-One obtains a set of terms which don't explicitly violate the internal part of the double Lorentz (rotational) symmetry $O(d)\times O(d)$ and a set of terms which do explicitly violate it.
-We now require that the terms which explicitly violate $O(d)\times O(d)$ should cancel.
-We find that this is only possible if one adds particular terms involving $H$ to the $D$-dimensional action.
+It is important to note that we are working only with completely gauge-fixed objects from DFT, which can always be expressed only in terms of the usual metric/vielbein and $B$-field.
+Therefore, the explicit breaking of the DFT symmetries does not lead to any inconsistencies.
+It seems that we could just as well work with the usual metric and vielbein, rather than involve the DFT notation.
+However, the reason for using the DFT notation is 1) that the dimensional reduction of the action expressed in terms of the DFT fields to $D-d$ dimensions is simple to perform, but more importantly 2) that one can read off directly which terms in the reduced action are compatible with $O(d,d)$ and which terms are not.
+More precisely, we work with a frame-like formulation where the global $O(d,d)$ symmetry is made manifest at the cost of introducing a local (internal) double Lorentz symmetry $O(d)\times O(d)$ which is not manifest, but needed for consistency.
+We require that the terms in the reduced action which would explicitly violate the $O(d)\times O(d)$ symmetry, by having an index transforming under the first factor contracted with an index transforming under the second factor, should cancel. {This is a very strong requirement and, in fact, we argue that at least in the present case it is equivalent to $O(d,d)$ invariance.
+We find} that the required cancellations are only possible if one adds particular terms involving the NSNS field strength $H$ to the $D$-dimensional action.
 We determine these by working order by order in $H$.
 To simplify the calculations we make the following assumptions \begin{itemize} \item[1.]
 We look only at the terms in the reduced action quadratic in the gauge vectors and not containing the internal scalars. \item[2.]
 We ignore terms involving the dilaton. \item[3.]
 We use the equations of motion in the reduced theory, i.e. we allow field redefinitions after reduction. \end{itemize} Regarding the first point, it is not hard to see that the remaining terms, i.e. terms quartic in the gauge vectors or terms containing scalars, will cancel along very similar lines, though these are typically less constraining.
 The second assumption means that we cannot determine any of the couplings involving the dilaton.
 With some extra work one can of course go back and determine them by keeping track of them everywhere.
-Finally, regarding the last point, ideally one would like to allow only field redefinitions in the $D$-dimensional theory but we did not investigate this as the calculations become more complicated.
+Finally, regarding the last point, ideally one would like to allow only field redefinitions in the $D$-dimensional theory, but we did not investigate this as the calculations become more complicated.
+We also did not attempt to prove that the result is unique (up to field redefinitions), since this already follows from \cite{Garousi:2020gio}.